Exoticca Software Engineer Salary in Greater Barcelona Area | €40.6K-€49.6K+ | Levels.fyi

 The median Software Engineer compensation in Greater Barcelona Area package at Exoticca totals €49.6K per year.
-View the base salary, stock, and bonus breakdowns for Exoticca's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Exoticca's total compensation packages.
 Last updated: 10/1/2025

 Company